nan0web/verse/README.md

 - `from(input)` – creates HumanGender by name or number
 - `toNumber()` – returns -1 (unknown), 0 (f), 1 (m)
 - `toString()` – descriptive string
+- `Name` static property – reference to HumanName class that can be overridden

 ### HumanName